Trial Information

 · The time that the team takes to complete the search is recorded as the final score for that event.

-· All teams that successfully find the hidden treat or toy or odor receive a Qualifying score and is awarded a Q ribbon.
+· All teams that successfully find the hidden treat or odor receive a Qualifying score and is awarded a Q ribbon.

 Faults